 Level 100 Statistics (see level 5, 50, 100)

 Huntail is another "decent yet other things do it better" Pokémon, so only use it on UU teams.
-If it were Water / Dark maybe it would be used more, but Gorebyss does EXACTLY what Huntail can do but does it better.
+If it were Water / Dark, maybe it would be used more, but Gorebyss does EXACTLY what Huntail can do but better.
 But in UU play, not many things can wall Rain Dance sweepers, so you can sweep even with bad Special Attack compared to others, if for instance, you stack your team with multiple Pokémon to take advantage of the rain.
 Jörmungandr, Slime Eel, Maria, whatever you call it, Huntail is cool.

 Baton Passer, decent as it can deal with Skarmory, but Defense isn't the best stat to pass.
-But you can always Snatch from another Baton Passer (through they are not that common) and Pass it yourself.
+But you can always Snatch from another Baton Passer (through they are not that common) and pass it yourself.

 Screech triggers some switches and maybe can be used if you're running the physical set without Choice Band.
 Confuse Ray is generally annoying and forces a few switches.

 Just go with the EVs listed in UU for the first set.
 In OU, max out Speed and Special Attack.
 For the second set, max HP and Attack if you drop Rock Tomb for Ice Beam.